“Putting off an easy thing makes it hard. Putting off a hard thing makes it impossible.”

 I often see some kind of set-point kicking in during Week 3.
 I’ve also had students fly on the wings of passion all the way through Week 7—consistently posting highly creative assignments—but then they completely disappear when it’s time to do Week 8.

 (Fear of graduation?
 Fear of finishing?
 Fear of success?
 Fear they might have to call themselves a real writer and do something about it after the course?
 Your guess is as good as mine because they never resurface to tell me what happened.
 That would give me a chance to get them back on track.
 And the set point doesn’t want that.)

 After observing these patterns until I understood them, a strategy was developed to help students sustain their momentum through eight weeks of writing.
 We offer four pacing tools that students are expected to use.
 And a pacing consultation if you need it.
 Plus personal help from your course presenter any time you need it.
 No question or problem is too small, and we’re always happy to help.

 Without proper pacing, many students will never finish.
 That’s why we ask for two (fun) assignments per week, so you’ll start having a regular output of writing.

 Pacing (aka writing on a regular basis) is the most practical way to outwit the Comfort Zone Monster.
 It’s much better to outwit a dumb monster by using practical methods than to get all bloodied up by going into battle with it.

 The other secret is having a strong ally.
 We are your surefooted ally when it comes to pacing.

 Milli Thornton is the author of Fear of Writing: for writers & closet writers.
 She is owner of the Fear of Writing Online Course, where her mission is to put the fun back into writing.
-Milli also blogs at Screenwriting in the Boonies and Milliver’s Travels and coaches writers at Writer’s Muse.
+Milli also blogs at Milliver’s Travels and she coaches writers at Write More Words.